 Identify Key Words and Phrases

 Most problems are comprised of unnecessary details.
-Students should be able to identify key words and phrases and translate those words and phrases into mathematical equations.
+Students will learn how to identify key words and phrases and translate those words and phrases into mathematical equations.

 Draw a Table or Diagram

 Get ORGANIZED.
-Students should organize the question’s content into a table, diagram, or other figure in order to better understand the problem.
+Our students learn how to organize the question’s content into a table, diagram, or other figure in order to better understand the problem.
 The question should make sense visually so that it is easier to find the correct solution.

 Translate, Substitute, Pick A Number, and Back-Solve

-Where applicable, students should utilize important strategies such as translation and substitution as well as time-saving strategies such as back-solving and picking numbers in order to solve problems accurately and efficiently.
+Our students master and deploy some of the most dependable test-taking strategies such as translation and substitution as well as time-saving strategies such as back-solving and picking numbers in order to solve problems accurately and efficiently.

 Utilize Process of Elimination

-Students should effectively use the process of elimination technique to save valuable time and increase the probability of choosing the correct answer.
+Students hone process of elimination techniques to save valuable time and increase the probability of choosing the correct answer.